-Any request for a student to be permitted to register for more than 120 credits in a year of study must be submitted by the student's Faculty to the Chair of the University Academic Standards and Quality Committee as a recommendation for exceptional approval notwithstanding Appendix B of the University's Code of Practice on Assessment.
+Any request for a student to be permitted to register for more than 120 credits in a year of study must be submitted by the student's Faculty to the Chair of the University Academic Quality and Standards Committee as a recommendation for exceptional approval notwithstanding Appendix B of the University's Code of Practice on Assessment.

-The modules that make up the programme are also assigned a level, 4, 5, or 6, and all carry a pass mark of 40%.
+The modules that make up the programme are also assigned a level.
+Level, 4, 5, and 6, all carry a pass mark of 40%.
 Integrated Master's programmes will also have level 7 modules which carry a pass mark of 50%.

-Level 7 modules may be offered in the final year of a Bachelor's programme, only on an optional basis, and these will carry a pass mark of 50%.
+Level 7 modules may be offered in the final year of a Bachelor's programme, on an optional basis only, and will also carry a pass mark of 50%.